kailash-manasarovar/statement/docs/timeline/2023/september.md

 - Or is that him at my home in Carrer Furs while I was there too?
 - Thinking back, Alfonso was often extremely disassociated in class as if he was elsewhere entirely.
 I wonder if they were drugging him too.
 - Oooh, now here's a thought, do you think they drug the men and convince them (manipulate them with the online hypno-tech) to take part in raping their students.. and manipulate the female teachers in the same way for whatever end goal they have for them?
+- Or perhaps they give them something to make sure they can cope with sitting in a room with the woman they've just raped and a bunch of children for two hours.
+- Adrian was totally off his head the year before.
+I expect you can never be sure how people are going to take being spiked, and I thought Adrian seemed to have some trauma history that was leaking out a bit.

 ## Piano classes